-Duration of Activity: Project plans for one, two, or three years will be considered.
-Applicants may submit multi-year proposals with activities and budgets that do not exceed three years (36 months) from the proposed start date.
+- Duration of Activity: Project plans for one or two years will be considered.
+Applicants may submit multi-year proposals with activities and budgets that do not exceed two years (24 months) from the proposed start date.
 Actual awards will not exceed one year (12 months) in duration and activities and budgets submitted in year one can be revised/updated each year.
 Continued funding after the initial 12- month award requires the submission of a noncompeting single year proposal and will be contingent upon available funding, strong performance, and continuing need.
 In funding a project one year, PRM makes no representations that it will continue to fund the project in successive years and encourages applicants to seek a wide array of donors to ensure long-term funding possibilities.
 Please see Multi-Year Funding section below for additional information.
-Livelihoods projects are encouraged to be multi-year.

 C. Eligibility Information

 - Eligible Applicants: (1) Nonprofits having a 501(c)(3) status with IRS, other than institutions of higher education; (2) Nonprofits without 501(c)(3) status with IRS, other than institutions of higher education; and (3) International Organizations.
 International multilateral organizations, such as United Nations agencies, should not submit proposals through Grants.gov in response to this Notice of Funding Opportunity announcement.
 Multilateral organizations that are seeking funding for projects should contact the PRM Program Officer (as listed below).

 - Cost Sharing or Matching: Cost sharing, matching, or cost participation is not a requirement of an application in response to this funding announcement.